assassinshadow0/RedditCommentRipper/README.md

 ## Contributing
 Pull requests are welcome.

-## check out the results of this tool
+## Check out the results of this tool
 https://selfieai.live/

 ## License